BDNYC/UltracoolTypingKit/README.md

 ### 4. Saving a Spectral Type
 Once you have settled on a spectral type, you can save the image of the selected type by pressing <kbd>w</kbd>.
+This will create a csv file in the folder new_types/ that will save your input file name in column 1 and your selected spectral type in column 2.
+The csv file is named XX-XX-XXXX_SpecTypes.csv, XX represents today's date in day-month-year format.
+As you spectral type more objects, they will append as new rows to the csv file.

-This will save an image of the current plot view as a png with the name of your input spectrum file and your selected spectral type appended after an underscore, for example, like this for an L0: InputFileName_L0.png
+Pressing <kbd>w</kbd> will also save an image of the current plot view as a .png to the new_types/ folder with the name of your input spectrum file and your selected spectral type appended after an underscore, for example, like this for an L0: InputFileName_L0.png

 You can then close the selection window by pressing <kbd>q</kbd> and then the grid window by again pressing <kbd>q</kbd>.